Cygnusfear/bijective-mnemonics/index.md

 This trades off uniqueness against readability and memorability, and introduces the risk of colliding phrases.

+Below are interactive boxes that convert hexadecimal numbers to their mnemonic representations, and vice versa.

 <style>
 input, textarea {
     width: 100%;